Xujiangjing/SEG_WUKONG/README.md

   - Xuyang Xiao
   - Jiangjing Xu
   - Hongyuan Zhao
+- Reference List:
-- Reference List: We have used ChatGPT to assist us with writing some of our automated tests.
+  - We have used ChatGPT to assist us with writing some of our automated tests.
 They are under "tickets/tests".
+  - We have used the some of the base code from last Small Group Project for login.
+They are under "authentication.py".